fsn1995/topography-control-of-ice-albedo/README.md

 - [src/randomSampleBuffer.js](src/randomSampleBuffer.js)
 - [src/randomSampleDEMAlbedo.py](src\randomSampleDEMAlbedo.py)

-Both the harmonized satellite albedo and the ArcticDEM were extracted using the generated random sampling points.
+Both the harmonized satellite albedo and the ArcticDEM were extracted ([src/randomSampleBuffer.js](src/randomSampleBuffer.js)) using the generated random sampling points ([src/randomSampleDEMAlbedo.py](src\randomSampleDEMAlbedo.py)
+).

 Functions for random sampling with buffer were made by Noel Gorelick and were modfied to adapt to our methodology.
+It runs in the earth engine code editor.
 Ref: https://medium.com/google-earth/random-samples-with-buffering-6c8737384f8c
+The extraction of albedo and ArcticDEM are using EE's python api via geemap.
 ## Data analysis
 - [src/dataPrep.py](src/dataPrep.py)
 - [src/topoanalysis.py](src/topoanalysis.py)
 - [src/topoStats.py](src/topoStats.py)
 - [src/topoDarkIceRF.m](src/topoDarkIceRF.m)

 The extracted albedo and dem data were further analyzed in this section.
+More detail can be found in the manuscript.
+The shapefiles of the generated random sampling points, contour lines, and the basins are all available in the [src/shp](src/shp) folder.

+## Citation

 ```
 |   README.md